 Serving healthy food at your daycare is a key component of an overall successful child care program.
-Nutritious food acts as a fuel for the developing minds and bodies of young children.
-Working to establish good eating habits at an early age is another important factor, as the food you serve at your child care facility will influence children’s eating habits into adulthood and how will think about food well into the future.
+Nutritious and healthy foods act as fuel for the developing minds and bodies of young children.
+Working to establish good eating habits at an early age is another important factor, as the food you serve in child care settings will influence children’s eating habits into adulthood and how will think about food well into the future.

 1. Dietary Needs